desaisrkr/https-github.com-UCSD-AI4H-COVID-CT/baseline methods/DenseNet169/README.md

 ## Training and Evaluation
-   In [144] of the script
+   In [144] of the script.
+   Train process is defined in line `190` of the script and val process is defined in line `241`.
+   Loading the pretrained DenseNet model in line `488` and start training in line `535`, can either train from scratch by `pretrain = false` or transfered from the ImageNet pretrained model.  the performance on val set is observed in line `561`.
+It will predict the target value and the predict value per epoch, and print the F1-score, accuray and AUC of 10 model major vote per 10 epoch.

 ## Test
    In [145] of the script.
-Do a 10 major vote.

-### Steps for training
-   Follow the script, can either train from scratch or do transfer learning.
+Line `617`.

 ## Initial result
    See test_Dense169.txt